Early Intervention Sidebar

 The workshop features examples of how these safeguards are built into the Early Intervention system and how they relate to all aspects of family participation including the Individualized Family Service Plan (IFSP).

-For more information on attending a workshop in your area, please contact the Parent Leadership Project, toll-free at (877)35-EI-PLP or by email at eiplp@yahoo.com.
+For more information on attending a workshop, visit our website or please contact the Parent Leadership Project, toll-free at (877)35-EI-PLP or by email at eiplp@mass.gov